jhawksley/rjaws/README.md

 cargo install --path .
 ```

-On my workstation, this is `/Users/jhawksley/.cargo/bin`, which I add to my `$PATH`.
+On my workstation, this is `/Users/jhawksley/.cargo/bin`, which I've added to my `$PATH`.

-# Potted History
+# Short History

 Jaws was originally born out of a requirement to simplify some of the actions in AWS that I had to repeat a lot.
 The AWS CLI itself is generated out of some kind of universal template, and while it is funciton, some of the commands are a bit... unwieldy.